 Her IP transactional experience includes mergers and acquisitions, securities offerings and secured financings, bankruptcy and restructurings, joint ventures, licensing, outsourcing, counseling and other strategic agreements.
 Her IP litigation practice comprises trial and appellate work and WIPO arbitrations.

-Ms. Lesser is consistently recognized by Chambers USA, The Legal 500 and The Best Lawyers in America, for which she has been named the “Information Technology Lawyer of the Year” for New York City.
-She has been listed in the “Top 50 Under 45” U.S. IP Lawyers (IP Law & Business magazine), the “Top 45 Under 45” U.S. women lawyers (The American Lawyer) and “The 20 Most Influential Women in IP Law” (Law360).
+Ms. Lesser is also consistently recognized by Chambers USA, The Legal 500 and The Best Lawyers in America, for which she has been named the “Information Technology Lawyer of the Year” for New York City.
+She has been listed in the “Top 50 Under 45” U.S. IP Lawyers (IP Law & Business magazine), the “Top 45 Under 45” U.S. women lawyers (The American Lawyer), and “The 20 Most Influential Women in IP Law” (Law360).
 She has been ranked in New York City’s top 100 lawyers and top 50 women lawyers by Super Lawyers.
 She has received the Burton Award for legal writing and the Award of Excellence from Volunteer Lawyers for the Arts.
 Her IP work in private equity deals has been featured on the cover of IP Law & Business.

 Ms. Lesser graduated from Harvard University (A.B., magna cum laude and Phi Beta Kappa, 1988) and Harvard Law School (J.D., cum laude, 1993).